hiAndrewQuinn/hypermodern-fastapi/README.md

 ## For code review

 There are a lot of files in here, I know.
+I'm a maximalist when it comes to setting up new projects, but I'm not dogmatic about it.

-Here are the ones you _actually_ want to look at:
+Here are the _important_ files to look at for my solution:

 ```bash
 .